AdobeDocs/campaign-classic.en/help/message-center/using/creating-the-message-template.md

    ![](assets/messagecenter_create_model_003.png)

    Event types need to be created beforehand in the console.
-For more on this, refer to [Creating event types](../../message-center/using/creating-event-types.md).
+For more on this, refer to [Create event types](../../message-center/using/creating-event-types.md).

    >[!NOTE]
    >
    >An event type should never be linked to more than one template.

-1. Enter a nature and a description, then click **[!UICONTROL Continue]** to create the message body (refer to [Creating message content](../../message-center/using/creating-message-content.md)).
+1. Enter a nature and a description, then click **[!UICONTROL Continue]** to create the message body (refer to [Create message content](../../message-center/using/creating-message-content.md)).

    ![](assets/messagecenter_create_model_004.png)